saisruthi0606-collab/AI-Based-Crop-Disease-Detection-System/README.md

 The AI-Based Crop Disease Detection System is a deep learning project developed using Python and Convolutional Neural Networks (CNN).
 This system helps in detecting crop diseases from leaf images and provides faster identification for farmers and agricultural researchers.

-The project uses image processing and machine learning techniques to classify diseases based on uploaded crop leaf images.
+The project uses image processing and machine learning techniques to classify diseases based on uploaded crop leaf images

 ---